Updated April 2017

 Colors that you either love or hate

-Incredibly lightweight and boasting 850 fill hydrophobic down, the Women's Mountain Hardwear Hooded Ghost Whisperer
+Incredibly lightweight and boasting 850 fill hydrophobic down, the women's Mountain Hardwear Ghost Whisperer Down Hooded

 earns top honors as our Editors' Choice winner.
 Only 7.2 ounces, it is light and compressible enough for climbing and backpacking.
 With a stylish cut, it crosses over for use in town or while car camping.
 Our experts found it to be comfortable with a surprisingly high warmth-to-weight ratio.
 Plus, it stuffs into a hand pocket.
 With all of these benefits, the Ghost Whisperer snagged our top spot, and now updated with more colors and tonal arms, it's even more fashionable.
 If you're looking to ditch the hood, this hoody is also available in the Ghost Whisperer Down Jacket - Women's

-Read full review: Mountain Hardwear Hooded Ghost Whisperer - Women's
+Read review: Mountain Hardwear Ghost Whisperer Down Hooded - Women's

 Top Pick for Poor Weather and Rough Use